fspaolo/makesite/README.md

        |__ third/
               |__ index.md

-To generate the HTML pages (after you've downloaded the folder `example`):
+To generate the HTML pages download the folder `example`, and run:

     cd example
     python makesite.py